 or gradle war

-(depending on the presence of the gradle wrapper).A binding with type maven
+(depending on the presence of the gradle wrapper).Additionally, for MAVEN

 and key settings.xml